 Leading approaches to cancer treatment

 We have particular expertise in the treatment of brain tumors.
 We have vast experience in the use of stereotactic radiosurgery for the treatment of brain tumors and the faculty have extensively published in this area.
 We have the only Novalis unit in the region, which is particularly affective for radiosurgical treatment of benign and malignant intracranial tumors.
-Dr. John Breneman leads this effort and is assisted by Dr. Jess Guarnaschelli.
-They interact extensively with neurosurgeons, neuroradiologists, oncologists and pathologists at the university in their multidisciplinary care of patients with cancers of the central nervous system.
+Dr. John Breneman leads this effort.
+He interacts extensively with neurosurgeons, neuroradiologists, oncologists and pathologists at the university in the multidisciplinary care of patients with cancers of the central nervous system.

 Complex brachytherapy is a well-established niche area for our department.
 Brachytherapy is the use of radiation seeds that are put directly into or next to tumors to allow high but localized doses of radiation to be delivered.
 Very few institutions in the country perform the variety of brachytherapy delivered by our group.
 We have extensive experience with brachytherapy for the treatment of prostate cancer, soft tissue sarcomas, cancers of the base of tongue and oral tongue, brain tumors, ocular melanomas, gynecologic cancers, lung cancer, intra abdominal tumors and pediatric cancers.
 Dr. William Barrett was fellowship trained in brachytherapy at Memorial Sloan Kettering Cancer Center and has extensive experience with brachytherapy applications.

-For pediatric radiation oncology, Dr. John Breneman and Dr. Ruth Lavigne interact extensively with the pediatric oncologists and surgeons at Cincinnati Children’s Hospital Medical Center, as well as at Dayton Children’s Hospital.
+For pediatric radiation oncology, Dr. John Breneman interacts extensively with the pediatric oncologists and surgeons at Cincinnati Children’s Hospital Medical Center, as well as at Dayton Children’s Hospital.
 Dr. Breneman is a nationally known leader in the field of pediatric oncology, and the referral base includes many states.
 We are the exclusive provider of radiotherapy services for children with cancer in southwestern Ohio.

 The department has substantial experience in genitourinary cancer and prostate cancer, in particular.
 We treat men with prostate cancer with external radiation therapy, radiation seed implantation and hormone therapy.
 We have 3-dimensional conformal radiation, intensity modulated radiation therapy and Tomotherapy for external radiation for prostate cancer, and we have particular expertise with the use of brachytherapy for prostate cancer.
 Dr. William Barrett and Dr. Kevin Redmond each focus on the treatment of prostate cancer.